 - Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to.
-This ethos will be modelled and replicated by staff and governors. - Promote a caring, safe and positive environment within the school. - Ensure that the school site is a safe, secure and welcoming place to learn and grow. - Encourage self-esteem and self-assertiveness through the curriculum as well as through personal relationships, whilst not condoning aggression or bullying. - Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, etc. - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding messages across the full curriculum, including PSHE, to ensure that the children are equipped with the skills they need to recognise risky behaviours, stay safe from harm and to know to whom they should turn for help.
-In particular this will include staying safe online, anti-bullying, e-safety, road safety, pedestrian and cycle training, focused work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel, issues around consent, sexting, positive mental health, etc. - Offer a positive school experience. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+This ethos will be modelled and replicated by staff and governors. - Promote a caring, safe and positive environment within the school. - Ensure that the school site is a safe, secure and welcoming place to learn and grow. - Encourage self-esteem and self-assertiveness through the curriculum as well as through personal relationships, whilst not condoning aggression or bullying. - Include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, etc. - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding messages across the full curriculum, including RSHE/PSHE, to ensure that the children are equipped with the skills they need to recognise risky behaviours, stay safe from harm and to know to whom they should turn for help.
+In particular, this will include learning opportunities planned such as: staying safe online, anti-bullying, e-safety, road safety, pedestrian and cycle training, focused work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel, issues around consent, sexting, positive mental health, etc. - Offer a positive school experience. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks - Ensure that all staff, volunteers, governors, policies and procedures operate with the best interests of the child at their heart.

-26. Monitoring and Quality Assurance
+30. Monitoring and Quality Assurance